OnlineDigitalreview/Azon-Word-Hunt-Maker/README.md

 </div>
 <div data-breakout="normal">
-<p id="viewer-3ra3u8838" class="-XFiF FMjBj sw7z0 bfpEf" dir="auto"><span class="TCUah">Another huge benefit is the resale rights that come with Azon Word Hunt Maker.
+<p id="viewer-3ra3u8838" class="-XFiF FMjBj sw7z0 bfpEf" dir="auto"><span class="TCUah">Another huge benefit is the resale rights that come with <a href="https://github.com/OnlineDigitalreview/Azon-Word-Hunt-Maker"><strong>Azon Word Hunt Maker</strong></a>.
 This means I can sell the puzzles I create and keep 100% of the profits!
 I've already started incorporating these puzzles into my product offerings, and it's exciting to see my earnings grow as a result.</span></p>

 </div>
 <div data-breakout="normal">